Future-Secure-AI/microsoft-graph/docs/api/createWorkbook.md

 # createWorkbook

-Create a new blank workbook.
+Create a new blank workbook (XLSX).

 ## Functions